 The objective of seat time recovery is to allow students who are currently passing a course or just below passing and have more than the maximum number of absences the opportunity to recover class hours by attending STR.
-STR for first semester is required to be made up prior to the first day of first semester exams in order to receive credit for the class.
+STR for the first semester is required to be made up prior to the first day of first semester exams in order to receive credit for the class.
+STR for second semester is required to be made up prior to the first day of second semester exams in order to receive credit for the class.
 STR for second semester is required to be made up prior to the first day of second semester exams in order to receive credit for the class.
 STR will enable participants to make up the hours required to receive credit for a course.
 STR can only be made up in Saturday School.
 Saturday School cost is \$5/hour.